 Faunal Associations: The flowers are wind-pollinated and do not attract many insects.
 The caterpillars of various butterflies, skippers, and moths feed on Carex spp. (usually the foliage).
 See the Lepidoptera Table for a listing of these species.
 Other insects feeding on Carex spp. include Stethophyma lineata (Striped Sedge Grasshopper), Stethophyma celata (Otte's Sedge Grasshopper), and various leafhoppers (Cosmotettix spp. & others).
 The seeds of Carex spp. are eaten by various upland gamebirds, waterfowl, and songbirds (see the Bird Table for a listing of these species).

 Photographic Location: A marsh at the Prairie Ridge State Natural Area in Jasper County, Illinois.
 This marsh was created from a farm field.

-Comments: This is one of the more attractive sedges in Illinois the large pistillate spikelets have a striking appearance, resembling a spiked-club or similar weapon of medieval warfare.
+Comments: This is one of the more attractive sedges in Illinois – the large pistillate spikelets have a striking appearance, resembling a spiked-club or similar weapon of medieval warfare.
 Hop-like Sedge closely resembles Carex lupulina (Hop Sedge), and distinguishing these two species can be rather difficult.
-The most reliable method of identification involves an examination of their achenes: Hop-like Sedge has rhomboid achenes that are as broad as they are long (diamond-shaped), while the achenes of Hop Sedge are longer than they are broad (and somewhat flattened).
+The most reliable method of identification involves an examination of their achenes: Hop-like Sedge has rhomboid-hexaploid achenes that are as broad as they are long (diamond-shaped), while the achenes of Hop Sedge are longer than they are broad (because they are somewhat flattened).
 The common names of these species refer to the superficial resemblance of their pistillate spikelets to the fruits of Humulus lupulus (Hop Vine).
 Another common name of Carex lupuliformis is False Hop Sedge.